rahulramesh2602/ecom-analytics-platform/README.md

-# SmartFit Analytics Pipeline for Apparel Return Reduction
+# E-commerce platform analytics

-This project is an end-to-end analytics pipeline that leverages data from apparel brands and their customers to predict and reduce return rates due to sizing and fit issues.
+This project is an end-to-end analytics pipeline